mpes/configs/README.md

 # VIM
 ### Commandline
 `vim filename` Opens new file in Vim
-`vim -N` opens Vim in new mode incopatible with Vi
+`vim -p` option opens each specified file in a separate tab (up to the value of the 'tabpagemax') `vim -N` opens Vim in new mode incopatible with Vi

 ### Keyboard shortcuts